sebastian89n/code-learning-hub/spring/spring-cloud-gateway/README.md

 Curl examples are stored in the comments in the application.yml.

-Same and more complex configuration can be done in Java code including custom filters etc.

 ## Overview

 Spring Cloud Gateway offers a range of features and concepts that make it a versatile and critical component for